-- The Seacoast Economic Development Stakeholders are supporting an event this coming Friday in Concord, which is Small Business Day.
-The event is open to the public.

-- Thanked Senator Maggie Hassen for her letter supporting the Durham Fire Department equipment that has been requested.
+- The Parks and Recreation Committee will meet on March 28, 2023. - The Seacoast Economic Development Stakeholders are supporting an event this coming Friday in Concord, which is Small Business Day.
+The event is open to the public. - Thanked Senator Maggie Hassen for her letter supporting the Durham Fire Department equipment that has been requested.